web-platform-tests/rfcs/rfcs/expected_fail_message_tag_for_subtests.md

 expected FAIL or PRECONDITION_FAILED to unexpected failures per the rule discribed above.

-A lint rule is also needed to prevent dangling "expected-fail-message", i.e. a subtest has expected-fail-message but FAIL or PRECONDITION_FAILED is not an expected result.
+A lint rule might be needed to prevent dangling "expected-fail-message", i.e. a subtest has expected-fail-message but FAIL or PRECONDITION_FAILED is not an expected result.